eviltrout/blog/source/2013-03-23-ember-without-data.html.markdown

 and simpler to follow.
 Additionally, Promises can be *chained*, so that the result of one promise is only passed through to the next function in the chain once it is complete.

-jQuery conventiently return promises from all its AJAX calls, so we can just make use of it.
+jQuery conveniently return promises from all its AJAX calls, so we can just make use of it.
 Here's how our finder looks, returning a promise:

     App.RedditLink.reopenClass({